jina-ai/jina/docs/concepts/jcloud/configurations.md

 ## Configure Gateway

-The Gateway can be customized as well just like Executors.
+The Gateway can be customized just like an Executor.
 ### Set timeout

 By default, the Gateway will close connections that have been idle for over 600 seconds.
 If you want a longer connection timeout threshold, change the `timeout` parameter under `gateway.jcloud`.